Course Code: GES165

 Nestor Wagner is a certified Court and Medical Interpreter who has been teaching interpreting courses since 1990.
 He has the highest pass rate of certified court interpreters in the nation.
 He has published several books in the interpreting community.
 Mr. Wagner is involved in the examination process for Immigration Interpreters and Analytical Linguists.
 He participates as speakers in national and international conferences on Criminal, Civil and Immigration Court terminology, advanced interpreting skills, and localization in the transfer of legal and non-legal terminology.
 Mr. Wagner holds a Master degree from the University of Washington.

-Students must speak English and Spanish fluently.
+You must speak English and Spanish fluently.
 There is no requirement regarding formal education in either Spanish or English.
-However, students must be able to speak English and Spanish without any hesitations.
+However, you must be able to speak English and Spanish without any hesitations.

-Students should be familiar with using a personal computer, mouse, and keyboard.
-They should be comfortable in a Windows or Mac environment, and have the ability to launch and close activities.
+You should be familiar with using a personal computer, mouse, and keyboard.
+You should be comfortable in a Windows or Mac environment, and have the ability to launch and close activities.

 The instructional materials required for this course are included in enrollment and will be available online.